 The reason so many fall short when it comes to data-driven marketing is they lack direction.
 And social media engagement, website usage, email marketing data are the digital breadcrumbs you use to find your way.

-If you want to make sure you’re getting the absolute most out of the data you are collecting, you’re in the right place.
+If you want to ensure you’re getting the absolute most out of the data you are collecting, you’re in the right place.

-Thanks to my friend John Wall, a partner at Trust Insights, I’m going to break down what data-driven marketing is, how machine-learning may or may not influence the path to purchase, and how you can use data to create a B2B customer journey that drives sales.
+Thanks to my friend John Wall, a partner at Trust Insights, I will break down what data-driven marketing is, how machine learning may or may not influence the path to purchase, and how you can use data to create a B2B customer journey that drives sales.

 A quick lesson on data-driven marketing